 When it comes down to it, every backpacker is different.
 Not all trekking poles are created equal and each has its own qualities (hopefully).
 You’ll need to consider a few questions before you buy a pair of trekking poles.

 Which specs are important to you?
 What type of terrain will you hike on most?
 Is cost a factor?
 Does weight matter?
+Should I pick aluminium poles or carbon fibre?

 Let’s see how the Montem Ultra Strong trekking poles stack up against the competition.